-Bosnia and Herzegovina: Agreement on hydrogeological explorations near Sarajevo8.
-July 2020. / SEE Energy News
+Bosnia and Herzegovina: Agreement on hydrogeological explorations near Sarajevo, SEE Energy News

 An agreement between the Environmental Protection Fund of the Federation of Bosnia and Herzegovina (FBiH) and Toplana Sarajevo (provider of district heating services in the capital) was signed on the allocation of financial resources within the project for hydrogeological research of thermal waters in the area of Ilidza for the needs of district heating of Toplana Sarajevo.